 The prevailing thought, when it comes to thyroid management, is to assume that the body does the conversion process perfectly well and without any issues.

 So, as the thought process goes, if you provide the body with enough substrate (in the form of T4 thyroid medication) then it will have no problem activating or inactivating thyroid hormone as it sees fit.

 There’s one big problem with this logic:

-There are many factors, which many patients suffer from, which serve to inactivate these deiodinase enzymes.
+There are many factors, that many patients suffer from, that serve to inactivate these deiodinase enzymes.

-Below you'll find a list of common medical conditions which result in deactivation or inhibition of deiodinase enzymes with clinical references:
+Below you’ll find a list of common medical conditions that result in the deactivation or inhibition of deiodinase enzymes with clinical references:

 - Inflammation: Inflammation inhibits DIO1 activity (6) thereby reducing thyroid conversion capacity.

 - Nonthyroidal illness or euthyroid sick syndrome: This thyroid lab pattern results in decreased D1 and D2 activity with an increase in D3 activity (7).
 The net results are decreased free t3, high reverse T3, and a normal TSH.
 This condition is the result of many conditions including recent acute illness, chronic illness, and dieting.

 - Exposure to LPS: LPS (which stands for lipopolysaccharides) causes a decrease in DIO1 expression and activity (8).
 LPS or endotoxin are components of the bacteria in your gut.
 In conditions that result in increased intestinal permeability (commonly referred to as leaky gut), LPS levels may rise and cause dysfunction in thyroid function.

 - Dieting and Fasting: Fasting and caloric restriction have been shown to reduce deiodinase activity (9).
 This is probably a protective response from the body to help reduce caloric burn in starvation states and may explain why dieting is harmful to thyroid function.